-PPAG is a community-based group that advocates for people living in poverty, people who are homeless, especially
+PPAG is a community-based group that advocates for people living in poverty, as well as people who are homeless, particularly

 those who are living and working on the streets.
 The SPC-Peel provides administrative support to PPAG's

 activities as well as research and planning support.

 The Motivational Identity Transformation (MIT) Framework is a partnership between the African Canadian Youth Substance Abuse Prevention (ACYSAP) Program and the Social Planning Council of Peel.
 This framework will enable racialized and Black youth to develop the habits, skills, and self-esteem they need for success in life.
 The four pillars of preparing youth for success are self-determination, creativity, responsibility, and equity.